Refinitiv/refinitiv-ui/documents/src/pages/elements/dialog.md

 ## Usage

-Dialog can easily be launched by adding the `opened` property.
-If you want the dialog to open by default, include the `opened` attribute when you embed `ef-dialog`.
+Dialog can easily be launched by setting the `opened` boolean property.
+If you want the dialog to open by default, include the `opened` attribute to `ef-dialog`.

 ```html
 <ef-dialog id="dlg1" header="System Permissions">